hapax/hapax.github.io/assets/qgrav.md

    \ell_P$, our microscopes will see them before we start poking black holes in spacetime.
    In this case, spacetime *emerges* from some very different looking theory, revealed at high energies, a phenomenon we call *emergent spacetime*.
+   But figuring out how to get our universe to emerge from string theory remains a very difficult open problem.

 #### Further reading